pingcap/docs-cn/production-offline-deployment-using-tiup.md

 > **Note:**
 >
 > Since TiDB v4.0, PingCAP no longer provides support for TiDB Ansible.
 Since TiDB v5.0, PingCAP no longer provides TiDB Ansible documents.
-If you want to read the document that introduces how to deploy a TiDB cluster using TiDB Ansible offline, see [Deploy TiDB Offline Using TiDB Ansible](https://docs.pingcap.com/tidb/v4.0/offline-deployment-using-ansible).
+If you want to read the document that introduces how to deploy a TiDB cluster using TiDB Ansible offline, see [Deploy TiDB Offline Using TiDB Ansible (v4.0)](https://docs.pingcap.com/tidb/v4.0/offline-deployment-using-ansible).

 ## Step 1: Prepare the TiUP offline component package